Kile-Asmussen/lord-of-the-ring/timeline.md

 # Era of the Worldtree

-The Greater Will starts sending its messengers, the Twos Fingers to the Lands Between.
+In this era, the Greater Will started sending its messengers, the Pairs Fingers, to the Lands Between.
+Finger readers arose to interpret their wiggles.

 # Era of the Erdtree

-The Greater Will sends the Elden Beast to the Lands Between.
-It  plants the seed of the Erdtree, and the Erdtree subsumes the Worldtree.
-By that power, the Elden Beast establishes the Law of Causality and reshapes the old way of the Worldtree into the Law of Regression.
+The Greater Will sent the Elden Beast to the Lands Between.
+It planted the seed of the Erdtree, and the Erdtree subsumed the Worldtree.
+By that power, the Elden Beast established the Law of Causality and reshaped the old way of the Worldtree into the Law of Regression.

-Then the Elden Beast falls dormant, turning into the Elden Ring, which prescriptively encodes these laws of causality and regression, governing everything that happens in the Lands Between.
+Then the Elden Beast fell dormant, turning into the Elden Ring, which prescriptively encoded these laws of Causality and Regression, governing everything that happened in the Lands Between.

 The Elden Beast was created to travel the cosmos and create order, not to govern the order once created.
-The various Two Fingers therefore start appointing Empyreans, to take up the Elden Ring and govern the Lands Between, enforcing the Greater Will's wishes in the new world.
+The various Two Fingers therefore started appointing Empyreans, to take up the Elden Ring and govern the Lands Between, enforcing the Greater Will's wishes in the new world.

 ## The Age of Iron

-The Two Fingers select several Empyreans, who battle for the Elden Ring.
-Of them, two reach prominence:
+The Two Fingers selected several Empyreans, who battled for the Elden Ring.
+Of them, two reached prominence:

-- Harita, the Gloam-Eyed Queen, leader of the cult of Godslayers, wielding the red-black flame of annihilation.
+Harita, the Gloam-Eyed Queen, leader of the cult of Godslayers, wielding the red-black flame of annihilation.

-- Marika, the Fair-Haired Queen, leader of the Badlands Tribes, wielding ???
+Marika, the Fair-Haired Queen, leader of the Badlands Tribes, wielding ???

 In the end, Marika obtained the Elden Ring and established her rule as Queen of the Lands Between.
 However, as Harita was merely defeated, not dead, she still posed a threat with her red-black flame.